-What is ‘Employee of the Month’?
+What is the ‘Employee of the Month’?

 The employee of the month is a recognition given to an outstanding performer.
-It may be in a form of gift, Gift certificate or a certificate with Thank you note.
-Some organizations have a wall of fame and the picture and name of the outstanding performer is put up there.
+It may be in a form of the gift, Gift certificate or a certificate with Thank you note.
+Some organizations have a wall of fame and the picture and name of the outstanding performer are put up there.

 Why Employee Recognition is Necessary?